sathrak/General-Topics/AngularJS.md

 # Angular @7

 ## What,Why, use in (google)angular?
-  - Angular 7 is an open source JavaScript framework.
+  - Angular 7 is an open source,Typescript based JavaScript framework.
   - Angular is a modern MVVC framework and platform that is used to build enterprise Single-page Web Applications (or SPAs) using
     HTML and TypeScript.
 Angular is written in TypeScript
   - Angular is the most stable and most popular javascript based platform now-a-days.